-If you owe tax with your federal tax return, but can't afford to pay it all when you file, the IRS wants you to know your options and help you keep interest and penalties to a minimum.
+If you find you owe tax after completing your federal tax return but can't pay it all when you file, the IRS wants you to know your options.

-- Consider obtaining a loan or paying by credit card.
-The interest rate and fees charged by a bank or credit card company may be lower than interest and penalties imposed by the Internal Revenue Code.
+- Consider getting a loan or paying by credit card.
+The interest and fees charged by a bank or credit card company may be lower than IRS interest and penalties.
+For credit card options, see IRS.gov.

-- Request an installment payment agreement.
-You do not need to wait for IRS to send you a bill before requesting a payment agreement.
-Options for requesting an agreement include:
+- Request a payment agreement.
+You do not need to wait for IRS to send you a bill before requesting a payment plan.
+You can:

-• Using the Online Payment Agreement application at www.irs.gov, and
+- Use the Online Payment Agreement tool at IRS.gov, or

-If you can’t pay in full and on time, the key to minimizing your penalty and interest charges is to pay as much as possible by the tax deadline and the balance as soon as you can.
-For more information on the IRS collection process go to www.irs.gov or see IRSVideos.gov/OweTaxes.
+In short, it is always best to file on time, pay as much as you can by the tax deadline and pay the balance as soon as you can.
+For more information on the IRS collection process go to IRS.gov or see IRSVideos.gov/OweTaxes.

 - Form 9465, Installment Agreement Request